This post may contain affiliate links. Click here to read our Disclosure.

 This itinerary is based on renting a 4WD vehicle.
 While you do not need a 4WD to visit most of the main sights in Central Australia, we think it a really fun way to explore the Outback.
 You can drive on some cool red dirt roads fulfilling your Outback fantasies and take short-cuts that cut down on your driving times.

 We rented our 4WD Landcruiser with roof top tents from Britz, which was the perfect vehicle to explore the Outback.
 This allowed us to camp and explore lesser-visited locations.
 You can also rent a 2WD or 4WD vehicle and stay in hotels or cabins.
-Read this post for tips and advice on taking a campervan holiday in Australia.
+Read this post for tips and advice on taking a campervan holiday in Australia and don’t forget these road trip essentials.

 9-Day Red Centre Itinerary